anarock/leads/GENIE_SDK.md

 ## Introduction
 This documentation outlines the installation process, usage, and configuration options of the Genie SDK.

+#### Pre Requisite - Agent Id
+Get the Agent Id from the support team.

 ## Getting Started

 ### Installation